On this page, check the France Calendar!

 These dates stay the same each year: January 1 | May 1 | May 8 | July 14 | August 15 | November 1 | November 11 | December 25

-Expect most places to be closed, including banks, government, stores and businesses.
+Expect most places to be closed, including banks, government, most shops and businesses.

 Stores in France rarely open on Sunday, including supermarkets.
 A few supermarkets open on Sunday morning.
 Many stores observe a lunchtime closing of an hour or more.
 Stores are rarely open after 8 pm.
 Many stores close on national holidays and bridge days.